-This is the first step for any new Activity or Email.
-Choose a starting point to create a new Activity.
-You can copy an existing form, select from a library of shared content to use as a template, or start fresh from a layout.
+The first step for any new Activity or Form is to choose pre-existing content, a template, or a layout as a starting point.
+You can copy an existing activity or form, select from a library of shared content to use as a template, or start fresh from a blank layout.

 Once you've named this form and chosen a starting point, you will be able to edit the details and settings, swap out the images, and rearrange the elements before you publish the form.

 "If you're working with a Layout, the Settings button under the Editor Menu will reflect the global design defaults set up in the Global Settings menu (hammer-and-wrench icon, top right), specifically in the "Look and Feel" area.

 If you're starting with a pre-designed Template, those defaults will need to be updated to your organization's branding colors and styles.
 Look at the overall structure to be similar to those you have on your website/current branding.
 The images, content, and color scheme will all be replaced, so it's more the style and structure that you're checking for.
 If none match your intended design approach, the Layouts may be a better place to start."

 Ilona Globa, Salsa Product Adoption Specialist and Head of the Smart Start Fundraising Program

 Make copies of existing forms that have already been published.
 For instance, if you have the same Gala every year, why recreate virtually identical content every time?